nasa/oceandata-notebooks/README.md

 > When you first clone this repository, the `notebooks` folder will not exist!

 To create the `notebooks` folder, or any time a notebook does not appear under `notebooks`, run the following cell.
-It will synchronize the .ipynb files paired with the .md files tracked by git.
+It will synchronize your .ipynb files with all the .md files tracked by git.

 ```{code-cell}
 :scrolled: true